 Employees and supervisors who have questions regarding the performance appraisal process should contact Employee Relations, 919-515-6575.

 An SHRA employee transferring to another university department or state agency must receive a transfer appraisal from his/her current supervisor to be forwarded to the gaining unit.
 Likewise, a supervisor must document employees' progress on current work plans in conjunction with the next level manager prior to leaving a supervisory position.
 The appraisal should be documented on an NC State SHRA Transfer Appraisal form, with a copy provided to the employee.

 Employees and supervisors who have questions regarding transfer appraisals should contact Employee Relations, 919-515-6575.

 Is Training Available for Supervisors?

-- Completing the SPA Work Plan and Performance Appraisal form
+- Completing the SHRA Work Plan and Performance Appraisal form

 - Identifying common errors made in determining performance ratings